-200. Liability for indirect acts
+200. Illegal practice committed indirectly etc., liability for

 Every person shall be liable for an illegal practice committed directly or indirectly by himself, or by any other person on his behalf, and with his knowledge and authority.

-201. Attempt to commit an offence
+201. Attempt to commit offence

 Any attempt to commit an offence against this Act shall be an offence against this Act punishable as if the offence has been committed.

-202. Certificate evidence
+202. Evidentiary provision

 On any prosecution under this Act the certificate of the Electoral Commissioner or a returning officer that the election mentioned in the certificate was duly held, and that the person named in the certificate was a candidate at the election, shall be evidence of the matter stated.